felipealfonsog/TermNotes/README.md

 🚀 **Excited to Present Version 1.0.4** 🚀

 I am thrilled to announce version 1.0.4 of the Terminal Notes Utility!
-I'm going even further with exciting new features and improvements! 🎉
+I'm going even further with exciting new features and improvements!
+Now, Neovim is part of the options!

 **Implemented Changes and Features:**